MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Style.md

     font-size: 10pt;
 }
 ```

+> [!IMPORTANT]
+>   To ensure that the correct fonts are used on devices, do not omit fonts or change the order of the fonts.

 ## Example
 This examples illustrates how to use CSS to style a simple HTML UI part of a control add-in.
 The example includes three UI controls, defined by the classes `Name`, `Surname`, and `Submit` as shown in the following HTML code: